sphinx-labs/sphinx/docs/cli-existing-project.md

 ### d.
 Remove broadcasts

 Remove any `vm.startBroadcast` and `vm.broadcast` calls from your deployment script.
-Broadcasting is no longer required because you aren't be executing your deployment from the CLI.
+Broadcasting is no longer required because you won't be executing your deployment from the CLI.

 ### e.
+Handle new sender address

+When using Sphinx, your deployment will be executed from your Gnosis Safe.
+In other words, the `msg.sender` of your transactions will be your Gnosis Safe.
+You may need to make updates to your script if it relies on a particular sender address.
+If you need to access your Gnosis Safe address, you can fetch it in your script using `sphinxSafe()`.

+For example, you may need to:
+- Update hardcoded contract addresses
+- Assign permissions using your Gnosis Safe address

+### f.
 Add configuration options

 There are a few configuration options that you must specify inside the `setUp()` function or constructor in your deployment script.
 These options all exist on the `sphinxConfig` struct, which is inherited from `Sphinx.sol`.